Slack

 • Admins can synchronize or unselect any Slack public channel by clicking on Add / Remove data from the Dust Slack connection panel.

-Link an assistant to a specific channel.
+Link an agent to a specific channel.

 Untitled

-Summon any assistant from synchronized channels.
+Summon any agent from synchronized channels.

 Untitled

-@dust ~assistantname
+@dust ~agentname

 or

-@dust +assistantname
+@dust +agentname

 Refresh Rate